 They are excellent grazers and pasture managers in places like orchards and vineyards.
 They also make excellent quality meat.
 As a heritage breed, the KuneKune meat is RED and deeply marbled, almost like fine steak.
 They also produce fine lard which can be used in cooking, baking and soap making.

-Cost of a KuneKune ranges from $800-$1,600, and an average litter is about eight piglets.
-At BF Farm we breed 2 times a year.
+The cost of a KuneKune ranges from $800-$1,600, and an average litter is about eight piglets.
+At we breed 2 times a year.

 8 to 15 years